Jwink3101/PyFiSync/README.md

 * File move tracking
     * A file moved with a new name that is excluded will propagate as deleted.
 This is expected since the code no longer has a way to "see" the file on the one side.
     * A file that is moved on one side and deleted on the other will NOT have the deletion propagated regardless of modification
+* Sync is based on modification time metadata.
+This is fairly robust but could still have issues.
+In rsync mode, even if PyFiSync decides to sync the files, it may just update the metadata.
+In that case, you may just want to disable backups.
+With rclone, it depends on the remote and care should be taken.

 There is also a potential issue with the test suite.
 In order to ensure that the files are noted as changed (since they are all modified so quickly), the times are often adjusted via some random amounts.
 There is a *small* chance some tests could fail due to a small number not changing.
 Running the tests again should pass.

 See [rclone readme](rclone.md) for some rclone-related known issues

 ## Other Questions